 Look, not everyone loves something like, say, Sylvester Stallone’s Rambo (2008).
 I understand why it’s not many people’s cup of tea, but not being partial to cinematic movement, grit, and ultraviolence, and not appreciating them are two very different things.
 The same goes for pretty much every other good action film, sci-fi flick, or genre film dismissed as “dumb action” or “popcorn movies.”
 At least when I watch people shoot one another, or punch one another, or watch a gorgeous science-fiction/fantasy landscape unfolding in front of me, I am absorbing cinema.
 I am absorbing motion-pictures and appreciating something that is visually interesting.

 Films do not have to be dumb and emotionally soulless to be entertaining, nor do films have to be boring, dry, and mind-numbingly depressing to be intelligent or “artistic.”
 Film is film, art is as art does, and artistic film is good cinematic art while bad film is pop culture garbage.
 A good film is simply a good film, and therefore it is art, while a bad film is simply bad cinema and thus it is not art.
 Do you get it?
-A film’s stylistic execution defines it’s intrinsic artistic value, not its premise or story formula (or absence thereof) or any of its genre preconceptions.
+A film’s stylistic execution defines it’s intrinsic artistic value, not its premise or story formula or any of its genre preconceptions.
 Cinema is simply great, poor, or something in between.
 All other extraneous details about a piece of cinema are just that —- extraneous —- at least they are when contemplating that piece’s objective worth as cinema.

 Put another way, filmic snobbery with regards to certain types of film or “genre” film versus “drama” film is simply a form of cinematic prejudice.
 That is what any kind of snobbery or unwarranted condescension is, is it not?
 Any and all correlations between a certain genre’s lack of historic artistic achievement are not due to the inherent failings of that type of storytelling, but rather due to people’s inability to believe in it and take it seriously.

-Remember my musings on the superhero subgenre in my multi-part analysis of the Marvel Cinematic Universe?
+Remember my musings on the superhero subgenre in my multi-part analysis of the Marvel Cinematic Universe (2008-present)?
 In the second to last section I noted how a big problem with Marvel and DC films (or films based on any well known graphic novel material for that matter) is that no one bothers to take them seriously or ever compares them to films outside their source material.
 The same logic largely applies to movies deemed “genre films” or “dumb, mainstream Hollywood blockbusters” or “popcorn flicks” in general.
 With a few extremely rare exceptions, most films that contain any kind of action, excitement, or mainstream appeal are consistently considered a lower rung of cinema, as if they are the uneducated, moneygrubbing peasants of film art and “true cinema” is of a higher class, caste, and breed.